Surely many aquarists have heard that chlorine will leave facet water after some time.

 Depending on its levels of content, the evaporation time for chlorine from tap water can be estimated:

-2 ppm of Chlorine will take up to 4 and a half days or around 110 hours to evaporate from 10 gallons of standing water.
-Ultraviolet light, water circulation, and aeration will speed up the evaporation process dramatically.
-Chlorine will last between 6 and 8 minutes in 10 gallons of boiling tap water.
-Boiling is the fastest method to remove Chlorine from water.
+2 ppm of Chlorine will take up to 4 and a half days to evaporate from 10 gallons of standing water.
+Ultraviolet light, water circulation, and aeration will significantly speed up evaporation.
+If, however, the same amount of water gets boiled, chlorine will evaporate in less than 8 minutes.

+This makes Boiling the fastest method to remove Chlorine from water.
 Chloramine, however, doesn’t evaporate as quickly.

 In fact, it is pretty stable.

-Chloramine does not gas-off as easily and it is more long-lasting.
+Chloramine does not gas off as easily and it is more long-lasting.

 How long it takes to boil Chlorine and Chloramine out of drinking water?